TA1: Evidence-Based Practices: What Are They And Why Are They Important?,

 Learning Objectives:

-• Participants will learn about the Parent to Parent network- Mission, Vision and Values; and services provided.
+Participants will learn about the Parent to Parent network- Mission, Vision and Values; and services provided.

-• Participants will be able to locate a Parent to Parent program either in, or nearby, their county of residence.
+Participants will be able to locate a Parent to Parent program either in, or nearby, their county of residence.

-• Participants will hear personal testimony from parents and family members who have experienced the value of Parent to Parent support.
+Participants will hear personal testimony from parents and family members who have experienced the value of Parent to Parent support.

-TE1: Unlearning Ableism, presented by Melissa McPheeters (bio), Rise to Resilience
+presented by Melissa McPheeters (bio)

 This session is designed to support participants' understanding of what ableism is, how it shows up in classroom settings, and how they can challenge ableism in their practices.
 We will explore such topics as TL Lewis' working definition of ableism and consider several models of disability.
 It is possible that participants may experience discomfort during or after the presentation as we learn how we have perpetuated ableism ourselves.
 Discomfort is a normal experience as part of growth and the (un)learning process.
+1. Identify what ableism is 2.
+Explore how ableism manifests in the classroom and school settings 3.
+Determine how we challenge ableism in our practices

 Age Group Addressed: Birth through Age 8